Summer Care of Your Garden

 - Be regular when watering your garden, little and often is best, avoiding the hottest part of the day when plants are heat stressed.
 Once a day in the early morning or evening up to three times a week should be plenty.

-- Use Besgrow Coir Fibre Briquettes around the root zone of your plants to improve moisture retention.
+- Use Daltons Coir Fibre Briquettes around the root zone of your plants to improve moisture retention.

 - Some plants such as roses do require deep watering to encourage deep root development.
 So apply extra water to those plant types in the early part of the day.